salhi100/django_airbnb_cloning_practice/README.md

-# Airbnb Clone
+# Airbnb Cloning using Django

+- My purpose is to make website for fitcuration: exercise recommendation system.
-- Cloning Airbnb tutorial with Django, Tailwind
+- Thus, I am cloning Airbnb as tutorial with Django & Tailwind.
+- **While taking lectures, I don't recommend to not to look back.
+In other words, don't rewind. **
+- **[Instead of rewinding, refer to the final result.](https://github.com/nomadcoders/airbnb-clone) Or else, you can feel as if you are stuck on making one part**
+- My development environment is the following:
   - System: Mac OS(10.15.3, Cattalina)
   - Python: 3.8.1 64bit
   - Module information is stated in requirements.txt
-- Purpose is to make website for fitcuration: exercise recommendation system

 # 1. Folder & File Structure